-Two more large-scale energy projects are proposed in Montana, though it's unclear where they intend to get their electricity.
-Upper Badlands Energy Project in Lindsay, MT and HFI Green Energy Park in Whitehall, MT are both advertising that they want to attract hyperscale data centers (often called hyperscale for their massive size).
+Several more large-scale energy projects are proposed in Montana, though it's unclear where they intend to get their electricity.
+Upper Badlands Energy Project in Lindsay, MT and HFI Green Energy Park in Whitehall, MT are both advertising that they want to attract hyperscale data centers.